jdillard/personal-site/source/_trips/2017-10-01-first-24-hours-in-yosemite.md

 found ourselves at the end of a faint trail.
 We had an idea of what direction the objective was in, but couldn't find a trail in that direction, so read of the description of the approach a few more times and then made a b-line in the direction of the Arete.
-After a series of tree belays and short ropped down climbing, we finally arrived at the base of the Arete.
+After a series of tree belays and short roped down climbing, we finally arrived at the base of the Arete.

 ## The Big Climb